flatironinstitute/sciware/17_FICluster/main.md

 - Find something that can:
   - Represent your whole run in a short period of time
   - eg: a couple of iterations instead of 1000s of them
-  - Use the same machine size you intend to use in production
+  - Use the same configuration you intend to use in production
 - Be weary of "toy benchmarks":
-  - They might benefit from requiring less memory, less I/O, ...
+  - They might benefit from requiring less memory, I/O, ...
   - If possible run with your real problem, but not to completion!